-- Dragonball is the trope-namer, of course.
-In nearly every major battle (particularly in DBZ), the other good guys can barely even take down the lowest rung of enemies until Goku (or later, Gohan) arrives.
+- Dragon Ball: In nearly every major battle (particularly in DBZ), the other good guys can barely even take down the lowest rung of enemies until Goku (or later, Gohan) arrives.

 - A particularly spot-on example is in the Vegeta arc.
 The Z-Fighters can barely beat the Saiba-men, who are described by the Saiyans as laughably weak, and Nappa manages to kill two people without breaking a sweat.
 It's implied that if Vegeta were to lift a finger, he could kill all of them in one shot.
 During this whole time, Goku is running back from his training with King Kai, and when he arrives he takes out Nappa in an episode.